nvie/git-toolbelt/README.md

 Alias to `git reset HEAD`.

+### git unmerge

+Ever created a merge accidentally, or decided that you didn't want to merge after all?
+You can undo the last merge using `git unmerge`.

 ### git cleanup

 Deletes all local and remote branches that have already been merged into master